-It was the fourth game in seven days for the Terriers, but they came out looking to punish the Colonials in the paint.
-They scored on eight of their first nine possessions of the game, including 10 points in the paint that allowed them to take an 18 - 10 lead early on.
+It was the fourth game in seven days for St. Francis, but they came out looking to punish Robert Morris in the paint.
+They scored on eight of their first nine possessions of the game, including 10 points in the paint that allowed them to take an 18-10 lead early on.

-Anderson didn't allow St. Francis to extend their lead.
-He single-handedly sparked a 7-2 run for Robert Morris, which gave them their first lead since the opening minutes of the game, 25 - 24.
-A back-and-forth battle ensued for the rest of the half, but SFNY muscled their way into some layups as the half closed.
+Anderson didn't allow SFC to extend their lead.
+He single-handedly sparked a 7-2 run for RMU, which gave them their first lead since the opening minutes of the game, 25-24.
+A back-and-forth battle ensued for the rest of the half, but the Terriers muscled their way into some layups as the half closed.

-Three different players converted around the rim for the Terriers, while their defense prevented RMU from scoring in the last 2:53 of the half.
-They took a 37 - 31 halftime lead, which was highlighted by 26 total points in the paint to the Colonials' eight.
+Three different players converted around the rim for St. Francis, while their defense prevented the Colonials from scoring in the last 2:53 of the half.
+They took a 37-31 halftime lead, which was highlighted by 26 total points in the paint to Robert Morris' eight.

-Junior forwards Jalen Cannon (10) and Lowell Ulmer (12) combined for 11-13 from the field, and each had five rebounds for St. Francis.
+Junior forwards Jalen Cannon (10) and Lowell Ulmer (12) combined for 11-13 from the field, and each had five rebounds for SFC.
 Anderson led all scorers with 17 points on 8-12 shooting at the half.

-Back-to-back triples by SFC to open the second half helped them take their largest lead of the night at 12 points.
-For the second straight game, Robert Morris was down by double-digits early in the second half, but again they responded.
-A 12-3 run, capped-off by a three-pointer by junior guard/forward Lucky Jones brought them within just one possession of the Terriers, 46 - 43.
+Back-to-back triples by the Terriers to open the second half helped them take their largest lead of the night at 12 points.
+For the second straight game, RMU was down by double-digits early in the second half, but again they responded.
+A 12-3 run, capped-off by a three-pointer by junior guard/forward Lucky Jones brought them within just one possession of St. Francis.

-Another triple by Jones just four minutes later gave RMU their first lead of the second half, 50 - 49.
-Neither team was able to create any separation down the stretch.
-Anderson tried putting the nail in the coffin with a fadeaway jumper from the left wing with just 51 seconds left, 62 - 60.
-However, a twisting floater/layup by junior guard/forward Kevin Douglas on St. Francis' next possession tied the game at 62.
+Another triple by Jones just four minutes later gave the Colonials their first lead of the second half, 50-49.
+For the remainder of the game, neither team was able to create any separation.
+Anderson tried putting the nail in the coffin with a fadeaway jumper from the left wing with just 51 seconds left.
+However, a twisting floater/layup by junior guard/forward Kevin Douglas on SFC's next possession tied the game at 62.

 A long jumper by Anderson, right before the buzzer, went off the back of the rim, and both teams prepared for overtime.

-Appolon took the tip from sophomore Stephan Hawkins and dunked the ball to open overtime.
-Anderson swished a three-pointer on their next possession, and the Colonials were up five points in just 30 seconds.
+Junior guard David Appolon took the tip from sophomore forward Stephan Hawkins and dunked the ball to open overtime.
+Anderson swished a three-pointer of their next possession, and just like that, Robert Morris was up five points in 30 seconds.

-SFC didn't fold; senior guard Ben Mockford connected from beyond the arc, and Cannon made another layup that brought the Terriers within two points of Robert Morris, 69 - 67 with just 35 seconds remaining.
+The Terriers didn't fold; senior guard Ben Mockford connected from beyond the arc, and Cannon made another layup that brought St. Francis within two points of RMU, 69-67 with just 35 seconds remaining.

 A turnover by Myers-Pate, followed by an and-one layup by Cannon, gave them a one-point lead with under 13 seconds on the clock.
-Everyone in the building knew that Anderson was going to take the final shot; his three-point attempt went short and to the left of the basket, but Jones grabbed the rebound and laid the ball in.
-A heave from just over half court by junior guard Brent Jones didn't hit rim, and RMU won, 71 - 70.
+Everyone in the building knew that Anderson was going to take the final shot.
+His three-point attempt went short and to the left of the basket, but Jones grabbed the rebound and laid the ball in.
+A heave from just over half court by junior point guard Brent Jones didn't hit rim, and the Colonials won, 71-70.

 When asked what Jones was thinking on his game-winning layup, he laughed, "I said please go in, please."

-Cannon and Ulmer led St. Francis with 18 points each, but were limited to just three baskets each in the second half.
+Cannon and Ulmer led SFC with 18 points each, but were limited to just three baskets each in the second half.